 Born in 1922 in Sioux City, Iowa, Kaspar obtained his first FCC license at age 13 as an amateur radio operator, building and operating his own amateur radio station – the use of part of the radio frequency spectrum for recreation, non-commercial exchange of messages, and emergency communication that is still used today.
 Back in the days before Teletype news was available, he would copy Morse code at 33 words per minute to obtain national and international news for local radio stations.
 The news was being transmitted via short wave in Morse code to United States radio stations through the Trans- Radio News Service.
-A graduate of Iowa State University, he has degrees in physics and electrical engineering.
 After serving in the navy in World War II and stints at Princeton and Columbia University, he became an executive for WOI-TV, the first TV station in Iowa.
 In 1953, he helped with TV coverage of Dwight D. Eisenhower’s presidential campaign.
 In 1959, as a minority partner in a radio station in Nebraska, he decided he’d like to own one of his own.
 He and his wife Lillian looked at Frankfort, IN, Colorado and Minnesota.
 He opted for Indiana.

-In addition to WILO-AM in Frankfort, Kaspar Broadcasting now owns WHSW-FM, a 50,000 watt station he built that serves 14 Indiana counties.
-He also build a 25,000-watt FM radio station, which is now on of the two stations in Missouri: KWRE-AM and KFAV-FM, serving several counties west of St. Louis.
+In addition to WILO-AM in Frankfort, Indiana, Kaspar Broadcasting owned WHSW-FM, and two Missouri stations, KWRE-AM and KFAV-FM. serving several counties west of St. Louis.

 He served as board member of the National Broadcast Editorial Association, the National Conference of Editorial Writers, and as a member of the International Broadcasters’ idea Bank, an organization of radio broadcasting owners and manager united to share knowledge and uphold standards of broadcasting.